googleapis/python-logging/UPGRADING.md

 > **WARNING**: Breaking change

-The library supports sending logs using two different network protocols: gRPC and HTTP.
-Previously, there was an \
+The library supports sending logs using two network protocols: gRPC and HTTP.
+Prior to v3.0.0, there was an inconsistency in the implementations, resulting in unexpected behavior when in HTTP mode.

-inconsistency in the implementations, resulting in unexpected behaviour when in HTTP mode.
+### Max_size argument when listing entries ([#375](https://github.com/googleapis/python-logging/pull/375))

-As part of these changes, we introduced a new `max_size` argument to `list_entries` calls, which can be used to determine how many results should be returned:
+v3.0.0 introduces a new `max_size` argument to `list_entries` calls, which can be used to specify an upper bound on how many logs should be returned on the call:

 ```py
 from google.cloud import logging_v2